1954 Pacific typhoon season

 The 1954 Pacific typhoon season has no official bounds; it ran year-round in 1954, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.

-The scope of this article is limited to the Pacific Ocean, north of the equator and west of the international date line.
+The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
 Storms that form east of the date line and north of the equator are called hurricanes; see 1954 Pacific hurricane season.
 Tropical Storms formed in the entire west Pacific basin were assigned a name by the Fleet Weather Center on Guam.

+Seasonal summary

+33 tropical depressions formed this year in the Western Pacific, of which 19 became tropical storms.
+15 storms reached typhoon intensity, of which 5 reached super typhoon strength.